 - 2014 George Washington University in Washington, DC, posthumously honored Lutz with the President’s Medal in a ceremony attended by various international dignitaries and his daughter Agnes Hirschi.

-The video book won the first eBook award at the international book fair in Frankfurt 2014.
-The app “Carl Lutz – The forgotten hero” combines exclusive video statements of survivors, interactive graphics, photo material (partly made by Lutz himself) and extended text to tell the story of this outstanding Swiss Diplomat which is – till today – less known.
+The video book won the first eBook award at the international book fair in Frankfurt in 2014.
+The app “Carl Lutz – The forgotten hero” combines exclusive video statements of survivors, interactive graphics, photo material (partly made by Lutz himself), and extended text to tell the story of this outstanding Swiss Diplomat is – till today – less known.

-As collector and researcher of historical passports & Holocaust protection letters I can say the part of the “SCHUTZPASS (PROTECTION LETTER) SYSTEM” is most interesting and well explained even this topic is of course just a small part in the whole story.
-But I learned also some new facts about Lutz actions in Budapest.
-E.g. Lutz prevented killings of Jews on the streets of Budapest by the Fascist Hungarian Templers and saved also a serious shot wounded woman from the river Danube.
+As a collector and researcher of historical passports & Holocaust protection letters, I can say the part of the “SCHUTZPASS (PROTECTION LETTER) SYSTEM” is most interesting and well explained even this topic is, of course, just a small part of the whole story.
+But I also learned some new facts about Lutz’s actions in Budapest.
+E.g., Lutz prevented the killings of Jews on Budapest’s streets by the Fascist Hungarian Templers and saved a serious shot wounded woman from the river Danube.

-After the war Lutz was Swiss Consul in Bregenz / Austria from 1954 – 1961.
-He always was suffering over the missing esteem in his homeland of his achievements in Budapest.
-Shortly before Lutz dead camera man Theo Rais recorded the last interview with Lutz which was put unpublished into the archives.
-This last interview is also content of this video book app.
+After the war, Lutz was Swiss Consul in Bregenz / Austria from 1954 – 1961.
+He always was suffering over the missing esteem in the homeland of his achievements in Budapest.
+Shortly before, Lutz’s dead cameraman, Theo Rais, recorded Lutz’s last interview, which was unpublished into the archives.
+This last interview is also the content of this video book app.
 Lutz died suddenly due to a heart attack in Feb 1975.

 It took another 20 years when Switzerland finally & officially rehabilitated and honored him together with Paul Grüninger.

-The production company DOCMINE put the story into a well-made multimedia app which I strongly recommend to get as its educating & entertaining at the same time.
-The app is available in German, French and Italian and can be downloaded currently for free at iTunes & Google Play store.
-By the way the above mentioned film is included in full in the app!
+The production company DOCMINE put the story into a well-made multimedia app, which I strongly recommend to get as it’s educating & entertaining at the same time.
+The app is available in German, French, and Italian and can be downloaded for free at the iTunes store.
+By the way, the above-mentioned film is included in full in the app!
 An English version is in preparation.